ASE A4 Steering Suspension Practice Test

 Answer B is wrong.
 A cupped tire will make a humming or growling noise.

 Answer C is wrong.
-The weight of the vehicle works the bearing on the outside of the turn.
+The vehicle's weight works the bearing on the outside of the turn.
 For instance, a faulty left front wheel bearing is loudest while turning right.

 Answer D is correct.
-A right front wheel bearing is loudest while turning left.
+A faulty right front wheel bearing is loudest while turning left.

 - A. Solvent